Funding

 BRIDGES

-PASSERELLES admission applications are for individuals who hold certain degrees and wish to gain direct admission to the second or third year of one of the four health science programs in France (medicine, pharmacy, dentistry, midwifery) without completing the first year (LAS, PASS, PACES, PCEM1, and PCEP1).
+PASSERELLES admission applications are for individuals who hold certain degrees and wish to gain direct admission to the 2nd or 3rd year of one of the four health science programs in France (medicine, pharmacy, dentistry, midwifery) without completing the 1st year (LAS, PASS, PACES, PCEM1, and PCEP1).

-For more information, please click on BRIDGE PROGRAMS above.
+For more information, please click on “PASSERELLES” above.

 REORIENTATION